priyadarshi7/Pong-Game-AI/README.md

 Run the Python file.
-Use your keyboards to enter the username.
+Use your keyboards to enter the username. eNTER THE MAX SCORE AFTER WHICH THE GAME ENDS.
-Play the AI Pong Game
+Play the AI Pong Game WITH SCORING SYSTEM.